-You can find me at either of our tattoo studios: every other week at Tattoo by Design in Eugene, Oregon, and at Turtle Island Tattoo, in Yachats, Oregon, where I tattoo by appointment.
+I currently work by appointment at Tattoo by Design most weekends.
 Trying to track me down?
-Always try calling, but the best way is through email – firstname.lastname@example.org – because I can get to it from either shop.
+You can always try calling, but the best way is through email – firstname.lastname@example.org.
 If you’re not an email person, try texting to my email, and when I reply, it will come back to your phone.

 You might say I got into tattooing sideways.
 I started at Tattoo by in late 1993, when I started in the office and at the counter.
 Over the years, Bonnie Jean made use of my skills in graphic arts and typesetting, teaching me how to create tattoo designs for our customers.
 She must have asked me a hundred times, didn’t I want to be a tattoo artist?
 I’d say, “There’s no backspace key!” or “I can’t use white out!”
 But I did love the business, and finally, after six years in the shop, asked her to take me on as an apprentice.
 I’d already learned almost everything else; I just needed to learn how to tattoo and make tattoo needles.
 I did my first tattoo on October 1st of 2001, and am very glad I braved it.